chmouel/tkn-watch/README.md

 You can adjust the time to wait between checks with the flag `-r`/`--refresh-seconds`, the default is 3 seconds.

+If you don't want a fancy output and just have it reporting quietly success or failure then you can use the `-q`/`--quiet` flag for this.

 `tkn watch` exit with the pipelinerun status, so you can do fancy things like (on macOS):

 ```shell